itu-tid/lecture-notes/Lectures/9-Effects-Hooks-and-3rd-Party-Libraries.md

 # Third Party Libraries
 - How do you instal dependencies with `npm`?
+- Do you have to do `nmp install` for every project?
 - Why do we list dependencies in `packages.json`?
 - What is the meaning of the version numbers in `packages.json`?
 [How is semantic versioning used in npm?](https://docs.npmjs.com/about-semantic-versioning)
 - Finding libraries on https://www.npmjs.com